bear24rw/EECE4029/hw3_pthreads/README.md

 ---
 An attempt at creating a GUI similar to the provided Java example was made using GTK.
 Unfortunately it is only partially functional due to lack of time.
-The GUI can be build using `make gui`.
+The GUI can be built using `make gui`.

 ![gui](https://raw.github.com/bear24rw/EECE4029/master/hw3_pthreads/gui/gui.png "GUI")